alairon/discord-activity-manager/README.md

 # Discord Activity Manager

-This is a cross-platform electron application that allows users easily modify their Discord game activity through the Discord Rich Presence API.
+The Discord Activity Manager is an easy-to-use, cross-platform application that allows users to easily share their Discord game activity through the Discord Rich Presence API (via Discord.js/Discord-RPC).

 # Features
 ## Key Features
 * Easily make changes to your activity status, even while the activity is being broadcasted
+* Quickly swap between the standard game and rich presence statuses
-* Quickly search through the saved list of activities
+* Search through a locally saved list of activities

 ## In Progress
-* Saving and modifying activities
+* Saving and modifying the list of user-generated activites for easy access
 * Localization support

 # Technology Stack
+This program was written in Typescript and runs off an Electron/Node backend with a static React frontend from Next.js.

 ### Backend
+* Electron/Node
+* TypeScript
 * Discord RPC (Discord.js)
-* Electron/Node
 * Fuse (Fuzzy Searches)
-* TypeScript
 ### Frontend
 * React/Next
 * Tailwindcss
+* Prettier

 # Accessing the Source Code
 ## Prerequisites
-You will need to have Node.js installed prior to continuing.
+You will need to have Node.js installed and access to a terminal prior to continuing.

-Download the source code and install the required packages by entering `npm install` into your terminal of choice.
+You can install the required packages by entering `npm install` into the terminal.

 ## Available Commands
 `npm run dev`